AidySun/MySQL/README.md

 * Index of InnoDB
 InnoDB uses B+ tree to implement its index model.

-* key index (culstered index)
+* key index (clustered index)
 * secondary index

-Self-increamental key is good for performance and storage.
+Self-incremental key is good for performance and storage.

 * Composite index
   * left-prefix principle